makersacademy/chitter-challenge/README.md

 # Chitter Challenge

-This project is a web app that replicates some of the functionality of Twitter.
+Makers Week 4 (Friday) - This project is a web app that replicates some of the functionality of Twitter.

 ## Getting started